-What music your DJ will play at your weddingCategories Wedding tips.
+What music you need for your big dayCategories Podcast.
+Wedding tips.
 Weddings.

 Couples sometimes forget music for this part of their wedding – whoops!
 What results is guests awkwardly standing around in silence for 30 – 45 minutes waiting for the formalities to kick off.
 Not ideal!